 Grand Bend has earned its name for being a party town, but that doesn’t mean this beach community isn’t appealing to people of all ages.
 The charming Main Street, iconic sunsets, and the nearby Pinery Provincial Park make visiting Grand Bend a full-day event.

-Why is it No. 1 on this list?
-National Geographic ranked Grand Bend’s sunset as one of the prettiest in the world, and nothing caps off a summer like a beautiful sunset.
+Why is it No. 1 on the list of best beach cities in Canada?
+National Geographic ranked Grand Bend’s sunset as one of the prettiest in the world, and nothing caps off summer like a beautiful sunset.

 Where do you see yourself this summer?
 Whether it’s building sandcastles, body surfing, or simply staring out at another sun melting into the horizon.
 The summer is where it’s at, and these beaches prove it.
 Where will you have your next summer adventure?